only-doit/vue-cli-plugin-content/README.md

-# Vue CLI Plugin Content
+# Vue CLI Plugin MD Component

+A Vue Cli 3 plugin to import markdown as vue component